Climate Action in Colorado

 Starting just in 2016, CC4CA has already grown to have 32 local government members, and expects to continue adding new members.
 Those local governments work together and with RMCO and a team of other professional consultants to bring about emission reduction actions at the state and federal levels.
 CC4A initially was a program of RMCO, but beginning in 2020 the coalition has begun operating as its own organization, an association of local governments organized under Colorado law.
 RMCO, however, continues providing the same expert and administrative support to CC4CA, although we no longer are the entity providing legal and fiscal home for the coalition.

 Colorado Emissions Inventory

 In personal conversations with Governor John Hickenlooper, RMCO played an important role in persuading him to have the state government undertake a new inventory of Colorado’s statewide emissions of heat-trapping pollution.
 Colorado’s first such inventory was done in 2007 (see the next page), and the update undertaken in the Hickenlooper administration was completed in 2014.

 Colorado Climate Vulnerability

-The Colorado Energy Office has now commissioned a climate change vulnerability assessment by the University of Colorado’s Western Water Assessment and Colorado State University’s North Central Climate Science Center, the two entities that RMCO brought together to develop the proposal that the state government has funded.
-The vulnerability assessment is currently expected to be completed in early 2014.
+The Colorado Energy Office then commissioned a climate change vulnerability assessment by the University of Colorado’s Western Water Assessment and Colorado State University’s North Central Climate Science Center, the two entities that RMCO brought together to develop the proposal that the state government has funded.

-Additional RMCO work for state action includes our efforts before the Colorado Public Utility Commission and executive agencies.
-See the webpage on RMCO’s Statements for postings on some of that work.
+Additional RMCO work for state action includes our efforts before the Colorado General Assembly, Colorado Public Utility Commission and executive agencies.
+See the webpage on RMCO’s Statements for many postings on that work.